TonGaming/Snow-Rider/README.md

 # Snow-Rider
 This project is a 2D Skating game written using the Unity game engine.
-This game was built primarily for self-educational purposes with guidance from [this tutorial](https://www.udemy.com/course/unitycourse/)
+This game was built primarily for self-educational purposes

 # Gameplay Features
 - You are Eddy, a professional stunt puller who has gone through many trials and errors seeking the thrill of life through reckless and dangerous risky sports...